Understanding Contrastive Representation Learning from Positive Unlabeled (PU) Data: Contrastive Representation Learning from PU Data

-Despite its ability to learn robust representations, \textsc{ssCL} is entirely agnostic to semantic annotations, hindering its ability to benefit from additional supervision, especially when such supervision is reliable.
-This lack of semantic guidance often leads to inferior visual representations compared to fully supervised approaches~\citep{he2020momentum}.
+Despite its ability to learn robust representations, \textsc{ssCL} is completely agnostic to semantic annotations, hindering its ability to benefit from additional supervision, especially when such supervision is reliable.
+This lack of semantic guidance often leads to inferior visual representations compared to fully supervised approaches~\citep{he2020momentum, kolesnikov2019revisiting}.
+Motivated by these observations, we ask the question: \begin{quote} {\em How to design a contrastive loss that can leverage the available weak supervision in PU learning (in the form of labeled positive examples) in an efficient manner, to learn more discriminative representations compared to} $\gL_{\textsc{ssCL}}$. \end{quote} In the remainder of this section, we explore several strategies to integrate additional weak supervision into the contrastive framework.
+We discuss different modifications to the loss function, analyze their theoretical implications, and evaluate their empirical benefits.

-Supervised Contrastive Learning (\textsc{sCL})~\citep{khosla2020supervised} addresses this issue by attracting each sample to other samples from the same class in the batch.
-However, in PU learning, since no negative examples are labeled, it is non-trivial to extend \textsc{sCL}.
-To understand the robustness of \textsc{sCL} to PU supervision, consider the naive disambiguation free approach~\citep{li2022your} -- wherein, the unlabeled samples are simply treated as pseudo-negatives: